New: Voice-to-Text Available

 Will my notes auto-save?+

 Editor sessions are designed for fast drafting with save and update workflows so your content is not lost while writing.
+With a free account, cloud sync keeps your notes backed up and accessible across all your devices.

 Where can I explore examples and templates?+

 Visit the Explore section to browse public notes, ideas, and writing examples from the community.
+You can also use built-in templates for meetings, journals, to-do lists, and project planning to jump-start your writing.

 Complete Online Notepad Guide for Secure Writing and Sharing